ioccc-src/winner/bin/README.md

     bin/csv2entry.sh -v 1
 ```

-There is no requirement to sort the CSV files, nor convert
+There is no requirement to sort the CSV files (say through the spreadsheet
-them to UNIX format, nor append a final newline to the file.
+application prior to exporting), convert them to UNIX format, or append a final
+newline to the file.

 This tool will canonicalize the CSV files before using them
 as input.
 Thus, if one wishes to import the CSV file into